What is holiday accrual?

 In the UK, part-time staff must be treated comparably to full-time workers in the same role.
-That means the same rates of pay, getting access to the same types of training, and getting paid annual leave at the same rate.
+That means receiving the same pay rates, accessing the same training and getting paid annual leave at the same rate.

-If the employee is working regular hours, it’s easy to work out the holiday they’re entitled to.
+If an employee works regular hours, it’s easy to calculate holiday entitlement based on hours worked.
 For example, if they work three days instead of the typical five, they’re entitled to 60% of the holiday allowance of their full-time colleagues, including bank holidays.

-But if staff work variable hours each week, things start to get a little more complicated.
+But if staff work variable hours each week, things get a little more complicated.

 Holiday accrual calculator: FAQs

-You can use this calculator to work out the holiday accrual of hourly, part-time workers who work variable hours or are on zero-hours contracts.
-The calculator works by adjusting the typical annual leave entitlement of full-time staff at your business and turning it into an accrual rate.
+You can use this calculator to work out holiday accrual of hourly and part-time workers who work variable hours or are on zero-hours contracts.
+It adjusts the typical annual leave entitlement of your business's full-time staff and converts it into an accrual rate.

 You then enter the number of hours the employee has worked over the period — for example, the pay period — into the calculator.